About

 May 2025 – Present

-Automated brewing with IoT controlled devices while also trying to make glow in the dark beer using green fluorescent protein (GFP).
+Automated brewing with IoT-controlled devices while also trying to make glow-in-the-dark beer using green fluorescent protein (GFP).

-Information Technology Helpdesk Support (part-time) 👨💻
+IT Helpdesk Support (part-time) 👨💻

 May 2023 – May 2024